Dionakra/arenavision-scraper/README.md

 ## Available methods (v 1.0.15+)
 ### getGuide()
-It scrapes de *guide* page of Arenavision and returns a Promise with a JSON containing every event on this page.
+It scrapes the *guide* page of Arenavision and returns a Promise with a JSON containing every event on this page.

 #### Example
 ``` js